 The answer seems to be simple.
 Just increase your resolution (via Nvidia’s Dynamic Super Resolution or AMD’s Virtual Super Resolution) until you hit the sweet spot between image quality and performance and be done with it.

 This is true in principle, but because of how upscaling works you could end with even worse image quality* than with 1080p.
 Why is that?

-Every other solution than your monitor’s—if it’s a modern LCD/LED monitor—has to be interpolated.
+Every other resolution than your monitor’s native res—if it’s a modern LCD/LED monitor—has to be interpolated.
 Think of playing a game in a sub 1080p resolution being scaled over your whole screen.
 It’s a blurry mess and gets worse the lower you go in res.
 Now, on PC, you can change the scaling behavior to ‘do not scale’, but you get a smaller ‘window’ that is (almost) pixel perfect and crisp.
 It’s small, however.

 DSR/VSR give you the option to ‘downsample’ a picture to your native resolution and that comes basically with great benefits as downsampled pictures are built with more (source) information, simply spoken.
 It is scaled nonetheless and if you don’t use a resolution (from that you downsample to your native resolution) that scales to a shared divisor (or an even multiple, respectively), your image quality will suffer.

 Why is that?
 Imagine you have an object on the screen (1920×1080) that takes up the size of four pixels.
 Two in horizontal direction and two in vertical (2×2).
 What happens when you double your horizontal and vertical resolution to 3840×2160?
 Your object on the screen gets scaled accordingly and is now rendered with four pixels horizontally and four pixels vertically—thus with more details.